arrow left BLOG

 • Presets for processing services: If you use PPP service to define your base position, consider GNSS receivers with built-in presets for popular processing services such as NRCan, OPUS, and AUSPOS.
 This eliminates complex configuration steps and ensures accurate base positioning for post-processing.

 • Easy configuration and software integration.
 Choose a base station that fits easily into your existing workflow.
 It should connect smoothly with your drone’s flight-planning tools, be compatible with third-party post-processing platforms, and offer a user-friendly interface for fast setup and configuration.
+This is especially important if your aircraft uses an internal RTK GPS module that expects specific message types.

 Reach RS3 GNSS base